 Centers for Disease Control and Prevention (CDC)

-The American College of Radiology Imaging Network (ACRIN)
+Eastern Cooperative Oncology Group - American College of Radiology Imaging Network Cancer Research Group (ACRIN-ECOG)

 The National CT Colonography Trial (ACRIN 6664) was conducted to clinically validate widespread use of CT colonography in an asymptomatic screening population for the detection of colorectal neoplasia.
 The clinical performance of the CT colonography (CTC) examination was prospectively compared in a blinded fashion to colonoscopy.
 CISNET has collaborated with ACRIN to study the cost-effectiveness of CTC based on these trial results.